 Picking it up with Gochujang Baby Back Ribs

-The last four weeks have been challenging.
-I've been struggling to manage symptoms of depression while juggling horrendous issues at work and home.
-Is the depression situational from life's problems or are they symptoms solely from the illness?
-After struggling for weeks, I felt utter hopelessness this past weekend.
-Dark thoughts crept into my mind.
-You know the thoughts that whisper to you to surrender and end what seems impossible to endure for one more day, hour, and minute.
+The last four weeks have been difficult.
+I have been struggling to manage the symptoms of depression while juggling serious issues at work and at home.
+When life becomes overwhelming, it can be hard to tell whether the weight comes from circumstance or from the illness itself.
+After weeks of pushing through, I felt a profound sense of hopelessness this past weekend.
+Dark thoughts crept in.
+The kind that whisper you should surrender, that enduring one more day, hour, or minute feels impossible.

 INGREDIENTS